ProvisionGenie/ProvisionGenie/README.md

 If you want to know more how that works, we created a [Contribution Guide](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/CONTRIBUTING.md) and also [Issue](https://github.com/ProvisionGenie/ProvisionGenie/issues/new/choose) templates to make it easy for you.

+We also listed some features that we would like to add in the future- but consciously decided to not release in V1.0 as we wanted to release rather sooner than later - to get feedback.
+Speaking of which: Please do [submit your feedback](https://github.com/ProvisionGenie/ProvisionGenie/issues/new?assignees=&labels=&template=feedback.md&title=), or just get in touch with us for a chat!

 ## Developers

 <img width="400" alt="ProvisionGenie Logo" src="https://github.com/ProvisionGenie/ProvisionGenie/blob/main/media/Carmen_Luise.png">